cleodora-forecasting/cleodora/website/content/_index.md

 **systematically improve** at making such predictions/forecasts.

-Cleodora is a **web application** that you can download to your computer and then access via your web browser
+Cleodora is a **web application** that you can download to your computer and then access via your web browser.
+It requires no setup (single binary) and runs on Microsoft Windows, macOS and Linux.

 For **example** you can forecast _"Will I increase my salary by 20% within the next 24 months?"_.
 You predict "Yes" with a confidence of 60%.
 As the months